 How to Get Reservations

-For more details, and to get reservations, see the Old West Dinner Cookout website.
+For more details and to get reservations, see the Old West Dinner Cookout website.
 You can reserve them online or by calling Xanterra.
+This is becoming a really popular thing to do, so get on and make reservations as soon as you know your travel dates.

 Final Thoughts